 Insurers are now reimagining this staple of the supplemental product portfolio.
 Five areas of rapid change are attracting the greatest interest: dementia, disability, pre-early CI, comprehensive care, and catch-all coverage.

-The human brain is a complex web of connections – and a frustrating knot scientists and clinicians have yet to fully untangle.
+The human brain is a complex web of connections – and frustrating knot scientists and clinicians have yet to fully untangle.
 This is especially true when treating neurodegenerative diseases such as dementia.
 Despite progress in diagnosis, no cure for this complex and progressive disease has emerged – a reality with important implications for critical illness product design.

 Dementia results from damage that disrupts nerve signals, resulting in multiple symptoms that progress at varying speeds specific to the individual.
 Notably, the severest and most debilitating cases not only incapacitate sufferers, but they also impose a tremendous burden on loved ones and society at large.
 Today, physicians can measure damage far more precisely and at earlier stages through genetic testing, imaging, and biomarkers – and yet no breakthroughs in treatment have appeared on the horizon.
 Early detection and evolving diagnostic criteria continue to challenge CI definitions.
 Better testing also presents insurers with a growing anti-selection risk.